 What happens when you are infected with COVID-19?

 Should anyone be confirmed with the virus, Korea Center for Disease Control, along with the regional government, will transfer the patient into an appropriate medical facility for treatment.
 If students have any suspected symptoms of COVID-19, they will be transported to the district Health Center to be scanned for the virus.
+For some asymptomatic patients living off-campus, they may be designated to quarantine at their residence.

 The school is maintaining close contact with Pohang City, the regional government, which oversees the control of COVID-19 in the city.
 We also always maintain contacts with various hospitals and screening centers to be ready.